|

 -1b, 0]

-t, with B mxm-square submatrix from A of rank m.
+t, with B mxm-square A submatrix with rank m.

-Lets w other point from the feasible region S. Then
+Lets w another point from the feasible region S. Then

 Aw = b, ie